Synapxe-DNA/healthhub-content-optimization/content-optimization/notebooks/README.md

     - Set the password to be the same as specified in the `.env` file

 3. Create Database
-    - Create a database with the name specified in the `CONTENT_CATEGORY` variable in `cluster_evaluation.ipynb`
+    - Create a database with the name specified in the `CONTENT_CATEGORY` variable in `clustering.ipynb`

 4. Install GDS Library Plugins:
     - Follow the instructions in the [Neo4j GDS Library Installation Guide](https://neo4j.com/docs/graph-data-science/current/installation/neo4j-desktop/) to install the GDS library plugins

-## Additional Instructions
+## Clustering notebooks
+1. sbert_embeddings.ipynb
+    - Description: Generates embeddings from selected columns.

+2. clustering.ipynb
+    - Description: Runs clustering using neo4j gds.
+    - Note:
         - Ensure Neo4j is installed in the virtual environment
-- Place embedding files in the `data/07_model_output` directory
+        - Setup of neo4j database required
+        - Current notebook only uses 1 column for clustering (extracted_body_content).
+Refinement  needed depending on methodology to use multiple columns for clustering

+3. cluster_viz.ipynb
+    - Description: Visualisation of clusters using pyvis, for qualitative evaluation